 Alerts will notify you as the top 10 list of stocks changes over time.
 Strategy Builder isn't just a stock screening tool; it's designed to help you follow a well suited strategy over time.
 When you turn on alerts for a screen, you will receive emails notifying you about which stocks have dropped off the top 10 list, and which stocks have newly made the cut.
 This saves you from constantly returning to find out the latest matches.
 When you decide what you want, it will just be emailed to you!
 To turn on alerts, you have to save the alert as your own so that it will appear in the "My Saved Screens" list.
-If you are building a new screen or looking at someone else's, you can save it by clicking the "Save Screen" button that appears below the list of criteria included in the screen.
-This will open a dialog box where you will see a checkbox for "Email me any changes to the 'top 10' matches".
-Click the checkbox to activate the alerts.
+If you are building a new screen or looking at someone else's, you can save it by clicking the "Save Screen" button that appears in the top right of the screen.
+This will open a dialog box where you will see a “Toggle Alerts” toggle.
+Click the toggle to activate the alerts.
 You can decide if you want your updates Daily, Weekly, or Monthly depending on how often you revisit your investments.
-If you've already saved a screen and want to turn on alerts, just open the screen by clicking on its name in the "My Saved Screens" box.
-Scroll far down on the page, below the list of criteria, and find a link called "Edit Information".
-This will bring you the dialog described above, and you can check the box for "Email me changes to the 'top 10' matches".
+If you've already saved a screen and want to turn on alerts, just open the screen by clicking on its name in the "My Saved Screens" box and click on the alert icon beside the save button.

 Backtesting is performed on a 5 year window on the latest available data, which means the 5 year window changes from week to week.
 So it's quite likely there will be some change in results from week to week.
 All backtests are run on weekly intervals, so they run from the most recent Friday, and then go back 5 years.The screen that is being tested is run once on a date 5 years ago, the instruments matching the screen are bought and held for 13 weeks, sold, then the screen is run again and the new instruments matching the screen are bought -- and so on, for the 5 year period.
 As the weeks pass, the starting date of the screening and backtesting changes and this, combined with the buy and hold period of 13 weeks, means that the historical screens never get run on the exact same days.
 It is quite possible that the latest backtest holds a completely different set of instruments ... and, even if they were the same, they would be held for different periods in their history.
 Considering this, it is not only possible to get different results from week to week, it's common.
 We believe running on the latest data is important.
 So to focus on a more likely returns figure, our backtesting filters out the outliers.
 Stocks that have an annualized return of over 200% over the test period of 13 weeks are rejected.
 Extreme results may still occur, but they aren't created by single extreme instruments.
 Instead they are created from a group of instruments with big returns, but not quite as extreme.